 query_engine = setup_index_before_chat(db_config=db_config, table=options)

-1. Get the prompt from the user, save it to streamlit session to capture history and show the prompt in the chat UI.
+1. Get the prompt from the user, save it to a streamlit session to capture history and show the prompt in the chat UI.

 2. Once got the prompt, pass it to the query_engine and get the result.